 Joyce graduated from the Massachusetts School of Professional Psychology in Boston, MA in 1997.
 As a licensed clinical psychologist, life coach and relationship expert, she has been helping individuals, couples and families achieve healthier relationships with themselves and others.
 Joyce has helped clients improve their work lives through coaching, psychotherapy and consulting for over 20 years.
 She has worked internationally and in the US in a variety of settings, ranging from mental health clinics, holistic health practices with multi-disciplinary practitioners, to private practice.

 Joyce specializes in work with individuals, families, couples, and groups. is current on the latest attachment and trauma theories and practice and uses these skills to assist clients in healing from family-of-origin trauma and/or dysfunction.

-Joyce has strong interest and competence in diversity along with her international experience.
+Joyce has a strong interest and competence in diversity along with her international experience.
 She has special interest and skills in parenting and helping parents navigate the school environment, especially for those with learning disabilities and other special needs.

 As a couple’s therapist Joyce utilizes Terry Real’s Relational Life Therapy model assisting people in building intimacy in relationships and teaches clients the skills necessary to have healthy relationships.

 Joyce also uses Pia Melody’s work in relational recovery, as well as an eclectic tool bag of techniques, gathered over the years, to make a unique plan for each client.